Justin Maurice O’Brien

 - Triptych: The Sacred Concert (1974), oil on canvas, 133 × 145 cm, Justin Maurice O’Brien (1917-1996).
 Brisbane: Philip Bacon Galleries, Justin O’Brien: A Survey Exhibition 1938-1995 (3-28 October 2006), sold.
 Ref.
 Smee (2006: 18-19 & fig.-col.) A parody of an early Renaissance altarpiece in modern guise.
 The left-hand panel depicts musicians seated before a window playing a long-necked lute and a tenor-sized recorder of vaguely neo-baroque construction.
 The beak and window/labium of the recorder are clearly depicted, as are the characteristic hand and finger positions.
 The central panel depicts a Madonna and Child; the right-hand panel shows the Madonna once more, this time on a low seat with the miniature, mannish Christ-child standing between her legs; behind, can be seen a kitchen with a decidedly modern range hood.
-Sold for AU $395,000!
+Incredible as it may seem, this painting sold for AU $395,000!

 Dutch artist who first painted hunting scenes and mythological pictures reminiscent of Berchen and Weenix; later painted interiors and genre subjects noted for their elegance, delicacy and charm, often including convivial groups and flirtatious couples; born Rotterdam 1634/5, died Amsterdam 1682.